shailniboriya/ImageAnalysis/README.md

 ## Data

-Keep your trainig data in input/train/ and test data in input/test/
+* Keep your trainig data in input/train/ and test data in input/test/
+* All the output will be saved in output/

 ## Training